dogweather/forkful/content/en/java/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.
-Programmers do it to improve the nonfunctional attributes of the software, enhancing readability, reducing complexity, and making the code more maintainable for future ventures.

 ## How to:
 Let’s take a simple Java class that’s screaming for refactoring due to its poor organization and lack of clarity.